mth229/mth229.github.io/calculator.md

 really on the computer, but that is another lesson.)
 In the case of $3
 \cdot 2 + 1$ the order certainly matters.

-For $3 \cdot 2 + 1$ if we did the addition first, the expression would
+For $3 \cdot 2 + 1$ if we did the addition first, the expression would be
 $9 = 3\cdot 3$.
 If we did the multiplication first, the value would be
 $7=6+1$.
 In this case, we all know that the correct answer is $7$, as we perform multiplication before addition, or in more precise terms